Edge disjoint shortest pair algorithm

 In lieu of the general purpose Ford's shortest path algorithm valid for negative arcs present anywhere in a graph (with nonexistent negative cycles), Bhandari provides two different algorithms, either one of which can be used in Step 4.
 One algorithm is a slight modification of the traditional Dijkstra's algorithm, and the other called the Breadth-First-Search (BFS) algorithm is a variant of the Moore's algorithm.
 Because the negative arcs are only on the first shortest path, no negative cycle arises in the transformed graph (Steps 2 and 3).
 In a nonnegative graph, the modified Dijkstra algorithm reduces to the traditional Dijkstra's algorithm, and can therefore be used in Step 1 of the above algorithm (and similarly, the BFS algorithm).

-The Modified Dijkstra AlgorithmBhandari, Ramesh (1994), “Optimal Diverse Routing in Telecommunication Fiber Networks”, Proc. of IEEE INFOCOM, Toronto, Canada, pp. 1498-1508.